 Dimensions: 2.30 m x 6.30 m

 The mosaic panel is located northeast of the roundabout at “Tsar Boris III Obedinitel” Blvd. and “Bulgaria” Blvd. next to the Plovdiv International Fair.
-It is placed on a monolithic plinth that is three times longer than it is tall and that is situated in such a way that the mosaic panel faces the roundabout.
+It is placed on a monolithic plinth that is three times longer than it is tall; the plinth is situated in such a way that the mosaic panel faces the roundabout.

 The panel portrays a male figure with ancient-looking hair and clothing – the ancient Greek figure Icarus, who escaped the Minotaur on the island of Crete with wings made by his father Daedalus.
-Above his left palm, there is a circular non-mosaic element – a portrait of Yuri Gagarin in a space suit that was popular at the time of the mosaic’s installation.
-Beneath the portrait are the dates of his birth, his first flight in open space, and his death.
+Above his left palm is a circular non-mosaic element – a portrait of Yuri Gagarin in a space suit that was popular at the time of the mosaic’s installation.
+Beneath the portrait are the dates of Gagarin’s birth, his first flight in open space, and his death.

-The technique for the mosaic is opus tessellatum, which is laid in a distinctive manner.
+The technique for the mosaic is opus tessellatum, which is laid in a distinctively stylistic manner.

-The tesserae are hewn from natural stone and come in five colors (red, white, ochre, light gray, and dark gray).
+The tesserae are hewn from natural stone and come in five colors: red, white, ochre, light gray, and dark gray.
 Most of the tesserae have irregular shapes.
-Their sizes vary between 2 and 8 cm, some of them are even larger.
+Their sizes vary between 2 and 8 cm, and some are even larger.

-The mosaic is the work of contractors who most probably laid it in situ on the plinth that was specifically built for it.
+The mosaic is the work of contractors who most likely laid it in situ on the plinth that was specifically built for it.

 Link to Google Maps: